cysacenda/joplin-plugin-evernote-links-replacer/README.md

 ### Features
 Automatically scans all notes.
 Converts Evernote links in the format evernote:///view/... to Joplin links in the format :/NOTE_ID.
+It will only work if the title of le evernote link is the same as the note title it links to.
 Displays process information through Joplin's user interface.

 ### How to Use